-The latest Infrastructure Investor debt fund ranking – the Infrastructure Debt 30 – reveals that the 30 top debt fund managers raised more than $172 billion between them from 1 January 2018 until 31 August 2023.
+The latest Infrastructure Investor debt fund ranking – the Infrastructure Debt 30 – reveals that the 30 top debt fund managers raised $153 billion between them from 1 January 2020 until 31 December 2024.

 TOP 10 INFRASTRUCTURE DEBT FUND MANAGERS